uport-project/taksi/readme.md

 ## What's here

-* we have a `master` branch that can automatically publish using lerna conventional commits
+* we have a `main` branch that can automatically publish using lerna conventional commits
-* and a `beta` branch that pushes canary releases only to npm
+* and a `next` branch that pushes canary releases only to npm
-* whenever a push is made to `master`, it is merged back to `beta` as long as there are no conflicts (using a github action)
+* whenever a push is made to `main`, it is automatically merged back to `next` as long as there are no conflicts (using a GitHub workflow)

 ## Gotchas